Th0ught09/Dotfiles/README.md

 # Swaybox

 Welcome to my dotfiles!
 A mix of blue and pink for background colors and gruvbox light for everything productive.
 Currently a work in progress but wanted to share what I had :) \\
+Sway was previously used but I main drive awesome now, however the sway, `waybar` and `mako` dotfiles are still included for those interested

 ## Dependancies